WLIW (TV): Early history

-1979 was a year of major change for WLIW.
+A year of major change would mark 1979 for WLIW.
 In February, the new Plainview transmitter site and studios, at the highest point on Long Island, was activated, significantly improving reception and extending channel 21's reach and capabilities.
 However, internal strife dominated the second half of the year.
 Charles R. Bell, who had been general manager since Pearce's departure, accused some of the station's trustees with interfering in programming decisions to further political ambitions and the goals of a political strategy firm which one of them headed.
 The trustees responded by voting not to renew Bell's contract.

 John Wicklein assumed the manager post in February 1980 and sought to give the station an identity independent from that of WNET and additional local programming and support.
 He was also tasked with erasing a $250,000 deficit from the building programs of the late 1970s that had forced layoffs and program suspensions.
-When other public television stations in the state visited WLIW, their leaders assessed an additional non-financial problem at the station: an acceptance of living in the shadow of WNET and a "defeatist" attitude.
+When other public television stations in the state visited WLIW, their leaders assessed additional non-financial problems at the station: an acceptance of living in the shadow of WNET and a "defeatist" attitude.
 Its ability to attract local support was eclipsed by stations serving far fewer people, such as WCFE-TV in Plattsburgh.
 Wicklein left after three months and soon was replaced by Arthur Gillick of Syracuse.
 Gillick was able to steady the station's financial picture and restore the lost local programs as a result, though further local cuts led to the loss of the station's news programming for a time beginning in 1982.
 He served as general manager until his December 1983 death from cancer at the age of 35.